ballena-io/ballena-audits/README.md

 # ballena-audits
-This place is to locate the audits already done to Ballena.io, considering different contracts and scennarios.
+This place is to locate the audits already done to Ballena.io, considering different contracts and scenarios.
 The audits have been conducted in different phases and timings.

 <img height="200px" Hspace="30" Vspace="10" align="right" src="images/mythx.png"/>